Acero-AD/newsletter-subscribe-plugin/README.md

 ## Current version.
-### v0.1-beta
+### v0.1
-This version is stable in the way that you can configure your **API url, the API key and custom css**.
-The current form state is quite ugly.
-You have to make it look good using css.
+This version adds the hability to use 3 templates.
+Keeps the css custom field.